Welcome to O'Block

-Welcome to O'Block is the debut studio album by American rapper King Von, and the only to be released during his lifetime.
+Welcome to O'Block is the debut studio album by American rapper King Von, and the only studio album to be released during his lifetime.
 It was released on October 30, 2020 by Only the Family and Empire Distribution.
 Welcome to O'Block was released a week prior to King Von's death on November 6, 2020, after the album's official release party.
 The project features chief production from Chopsquad DJ, and other producers including Hitmaka, Tay Keith and Wheezy; guest appearances include Polo G, Lil Durk, Dreezy, Moneybagg Yo, Fivio Foreign and Prince Dre.

 Welcome to O'Block was supported by six singles: "Why He Told", "All These Niggas", "How It Go", "I Am What I Am", "Gleesh Place" and "The Code".
 The album received positive reviews from music critics and peaked at number five on the US Billboard 200.
-It received platinum certification by the Recording Industry Association of America (RIAA) and was awarded silver certification by the British Phonographic Industry.
+It received platinum certification by the Recording Industry Association of America (RIAA) and was awarded a gold certification by the British Phonographic Industry.

 "O'Block" in the album title is a reference and other name to design the Parkway Gardens complex in the Greater Grand Crossing community area on the South Side of Chicago, where King Von was raised.